Join an SHTA Guided Hike!

-The 2017 SHTA Guided Hike Program offers hiking throughout the year.
-Join a guided hike, experience different sections of the trail, and meet others who enjoy the sport of hiking!
+The 2018 SHTA Guided Hike Program offers hiking throughout the year.
+Join a guided hike, experience different sections of the trail, and meet others who enjoy the trail!

 - Wear sturdy boots or hiking shoes, bring lunch, water, and insect repellent.

-- Due to past problems, dogs are not allowed on guided hikes except for the designated “Doggie Hike.”
+- Due to past problems, dogs are not allowed on guided hikes.

 - Hikes are rugged and often very challenging.
 Please assess your own abilities before deciding to participate.
 It is better to start small than to be overly ambitious about what you can handle.
 We offer a variety of hike lengths for this purpose.

 - Everyone participates in the group shuttle and everyone always drives their own car.